 Formula 1 Calibre 16 chronograph.

-At first glance, it has a black or white dial hand with well-designed sport three hand timepiece.
-Both variants have a tiny second counter on figure 6.
+At first glance, it has a black or white dial hand with a well-designed sport three-hand timepiece.
+Both variants have a tiny second counter in figure 6.
 The counter either comes in black or white depending on the model with a small annular circle around it.

 The watch has a brushed 41mm wide case while it’s bezel and the crown looks mirror polished.
 All these specs combine to offer a watch that costs a fraction of the price of products with similar specs.